Pages

 God doesn't exist because his abstractness can't be associated with any objective reality, measured physically or even detected by precision instruments.
 God could not be associated with any objects because God himself has no personal unique physical identity.
 A thunder could not be a god because a thunder can be detected and has its own unique physical identity - a thunder.
 A flower could not be god, because a flower can be sensed and has its own unique material identity - a flower.
 The universe could not be god, because the universe can be both sensed, detected, and identified with its own unique physical concrete materials.
 Nature is nature.
 God could not be associated with any solid material because every physical object has already been identified individually with its own physical tangible uniqueness.
 If God is an idea that can't be transformed into physical reality and no material evidence can prove his existence physically, then God is not real.
 He is nothing but a mere notion... a concept ... a belief that resides only in the world of imagination.
 God is just an idea.
 Furthermore, if God is the only being before everything else, where did he get his ideas as proposed in the theory of the Caveman-in-the-Box Trilogy.
 How did he know the figures circle, square, triangle, and all other geometrical figures?
 How did he determine that the planets should be round, that the Milky Way should be spiral, and that animals should be cylindrical?
 Where did he learn all these shapes?
 Did he live previously in a material world much like Earth?
 The theory that asserts the inability of abstract ideas to transform into physical realities without the material world is called the Codexation Dilemma.

 3. The third principle is known as The First Law of Originemology.
-It posits that everything has a beginning.
+It posits that "Every beginning arises from both something and nothing."
 It is a natural law – a universal law that is experienced from the time of birth by everything and everyone including God (if he exists).
-It was just the beginning was there and was not there.

 Thus, if God is the beginning, he must evolve first from simple to complex.
 Seeds turn into trees, cells into humans, celestial elements into galaxies, and back to their "atomic" origins.
 If he has magical powers and created himself, then particle materials and building instructions must both exist first before he can create himself.
 Something has to come first - it's either god, materials, or instructions.
 If he popped out from nothing, then he contradicts the Single Theory of Everything.